What to do if your parked car is hit

 If the other vehicle involved is present, take photographs of any damage done to this vehicle, and make note of the make, model and the registration plate.

-Unfortunately, if the other driver has not left their details and there is no witnesses or CCTV footage as evidence – you will be left to claim off your own insurance or to pay the repair fees yourself.
-Even if you do not plan to claim off your insurance, you may be required to inform your insurer of any damage done to your vehicle.
+Unfortunately, if the other driver has not left their details and there are no witnesses or CCTV footage as evidence – you may be left to claim off your own insurance or to pay the repair fees yourself.
+Even if you do not plan to claim off your insurance, you should always contact M.I.S. to notify them of the incident.
+To find out more about what is included within your Hughes policy if you have an accident please contact M.I.S. on 02890410220.